 Critical permissions should be requested up-front.

-Secondary permissions may be requested in-context.
+Secondary permissions can be requested in context.

 Permissions that are less clear should provide education about what the permission involves, whether done up-front or in context.

 If your app has a “warm welcome,” use it to explain what your app does and why unexpected permissions will be requested.

 Only ask for critical and obvious permissions on first launch.

 Because users expect a messaging app to request SMS permissions, requesting it up-front makes sense.

 Wait until a feature is invoked to request permission.

 Users are more likely to allow a permission when they want to use the feature it enables.